chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/run-project/run-project.md

     a.
 Sales Order: Look for the entry under **Primary Identifier** column where **Name** has the value of your Opportunity number.

     b.
+Customer (optional): If a customer was created.

+    c.
 Inventory Item (optional): If an inventory item was created.

-    c.
-Customer (optional): If a customer was created.

 4. Ensure each instance has status **Succeeded**.
 If the status is **Error** or **Aborted**, then you must troubleshoot to identify root cause.

-Task 3: Verify the Sales Order in NetSuite
+## Task 3: Verify the Sales Order in NetSuite

 If the Create Sales Order integration completed with status **Succeeded**, then a Sales Order was created in NetSuite.
 We will verify the details of this order.
+Additionally, we will also review the corresponding customer and inventory item records.

+    ```
-Ensure you access the NetSuite instance as a user with sufficient privileges to check list sales order, customer, and inventory item records.
+    Note: Ensure you access the NetSuite instance as a user with sufficient privileges to check list sales order, customer, and inventory item records.
+    ```

 1. Log in to the NetSuite instance.